Chapter 2.60

 4. A written record shall be made by the city representative of each vendor’s quote and of any conditions imposed on the quote by such vendor.

-5. All of the quotes shall be collected and presented at the same time to the director or designee as appropriate for consideration, determination of the lowest responsible vendor and award of purchase.
+5. All of the quotes shall be collected and presented at the same time to the director as appropriate for consideration, determination of the lowest responsible vendor and award of purchase.

 D. Formal Competitive Bid.